osisoft/OSIsoft-Adapter-DNP3-Docs/V1/Configuration/PI Adapter for DNP3 data source configuration.md

 ### Minimum configuration for a single outstation

 The following example is a configuration for a single outstation on a single TCP channel.
-The optional configuration parameters have been omitted, so the default values will be used.
-With the default configuration, the DNP3 adapter will accept unsolicited responses and perform an integrity scan every hour, potentially triggering [Discovery](xref:PIAdapterForDNP3PrinciplesOfOperation#discovery).
+The optional configuration parameters have been omitted, so the default values are used.
+With the default configuration, the DNP3 adapter accepts unsolicited responses and perform an integrity scan every hour, potentially triggering [Discovery](xref:PIAdapterForDNP3PrinciplesOfOperation#discovery).
 For more information about the default configuration, reference the tables above.

 ```json
 {